This cleanse and the lifestyle changes it embodies, are

 Spices:

-½ cup parsley – fresh and chopped- plus 2 TB for just before serving
+½ cup parsley – fresh and chopped- plus 2 TB for just before

 1 tsp marjoram